-From time to time, CSAML will aggregate several client orders buying or selling the same security together for execution either via a Broker or directly with the Execution Venue.
+From time to time, CSAML will aggregate several client orders buying or selling the same security together for execution either via a Counterparty or directly with the Execution Venue.
 Once these client orders have been executed, the Portfolio Manager will allocate orders across the clients who participated in the order.
 In these cases, such orders and executions will be treated as follows:

-- Allocation of order fills between several clients will be prompt, fair and consistent.
+Allocation of order fills between several clients will be prompt, fair and consistent.
 In most cases, depending on trading processes, allocations will have been made at pre-execution.
 Only failure to achieve execution of the full order will necessitate re-allocation, generally on a pro-rata basis.

-If pro-rata allocation is not possible then final allocation will be recorded with reference to Compliance/Business Head; and - Aggregation of orders may, on occasion, work to clients' disadvantage.
-The Portfolio Manager will only aggregate orders if it reasonably believes that doing so would be of benefit to all clients.
+Aggregation of orders - The Portfolio Manager will only aggregate orders if it reasonably believes that doing so would be of benefit to all clients.
+When aggregating orders the Portfolio Manager must maintain all principles of best execution and provide fair and equitable treatment to all clients; no single account may be systematically favored over another.

-9. Client notification/consent requirements
+9. Client notification